Revelation – The Book for Today

 Answer: To show his Servant things which must shortly take place

-NOTE: Revelation might be said to have come in answer to the prayer of Paul.
-Writing to the church at Ephesus, he tells how he prayed that they might be given a revelation of Christ (Ephesians 1:15-18).
-Thirty years later John received this Revelation, and the first church to which it was sent was Ephesus.
-It was written not for the world, but for the church, for the servants of God Revelation 1:1.
+NOTE: It could be said that Revelation was in response to the prayer of Paul.
+Writing to the church at Ephesus, Paul explains how he prayed that they might be given a revelation of Christ (Ephesians 1:15-18).
+Thirty years later, John received this Revelation, and the first church to which it was sent was Ephesus.
+It was written not for the world but for the church and the servants of God (Revelation 1:1).

-When God wrote on the palace wall of Belshazzar, (see Daniel chapter 5 for this story) the wise men could not read the writing.
+In Babylon, when God wrote on the wall of Belshazzar’s palace. (see Daniel chapter 5 for this story), the wise men of Babylon could not read the writing.
 But Daniel interpreted the message.
-Those who walk with God can know His secretes.
-“Surely the Lord God will do nothing but He revealeth His secrets unto His servants the prophets.
-(Amos 3:7)”
+Those who walk with God can know His (God’s) secrets.
+The prophet Amos said, “Surely the Lord God will do nothing, but He reveals His secrets unto His servants the prophets” (Amos 3:7).

-While this Revelation was particularly helpful for the persecuted saints in John’s day, and has spoken to every age since, yet it has a special message for those living just before the Lord’s return.[i]
+While this Revelation was beneficial for the persecuted saints in John’s Day and has spoken to every age since it has a special message for those living just before the Lord’s return.[i]

 - Jesus sent and signified it by His Angel